Klopp mocks early critics of Nunez and Haaland

 Nunez scored in that win over City before coming off the bench to find the back the net and provide an assist for Mohamed Salah in a 2-2 draw at Fulham, while Haaland marked his Premier League debut with a double in a win at West Ham.

-For Klopp, the desperation to write players off is unhelpful and unfair.
+For Klopp, the desperation tp write players off is unhelpful and unfair.

 "Not for us, but it's crazy how quick we judge people… wow!